 B. Requests to Maintain Privacy, Not Seek Disciplinary Action and/or Request Not to Participate in the Investigation

-The Title IX Coordinator or Deputy Coordinator will evaluate the Complainant’s request.
-When considering whether to honor a Complainant’s request that no personally identifying information be shared with the Respondent or that no Investigation or disciplinary action be pursued, the College will consider the totality of the circumstances, including:
+The Title IX coordinator or deputy Title IX coordinator will evaluate the complainant’s request.
+When considering whether to honor a complainant’s request that no personally identifying information be shared with the Respondent or that no Investigation or disciplinary action be pursued, the College will consider the totality of the circumstances, including:

-- The impact of moving forward on the Complainant’s well-being; the increased risk that the Respondent will commit additional acts of sexual or other violence, taking into consideration, among other matters, any known history of arrests, violence, or other reports of Sexual Misconduct Violations involving the Respondent, any threats of future violence made by the Respondent, and whether multiple perpetrators were involved in the reported incident;
+- The impact of moving forward on the complainant’s well-being; the increased risk that the respondent will commit additional acts of sexual or other violence, taking into consideration, among other matters, any known history of arrests, violence, or other reports of sexual misconduct violation involving the respondent, any threats of future violence made by the respondent, and whether multiple perpetrators were involved in the reported incident;

 - Whether other aggravating circumstances exist.